edwardanderson/articular/docs/specification.md

 ##### 1.2.1.1.
 Label

 The language of the label may be specified.
+Trailing spaces are not preserved.
+To preserve the trailing space use a [whitespace character](https://en.wikipedia.org/wiki/Whitespace_character).

 [testmark]:# (1.2.1.1.a. arrange)
 ```markdown